 The Hafod-Morfa Copperworks

-The Hafod-Morfa Copperworks was once a beating heart of the Industrial Revolution.
-Although a largely barren site now, it was once entirely covered in a maze of buildings and slag heaps created as a by-product of the copper smelting process.
+Once a beating heart of the Industrial Revolution, The Hafod-Morfa Copperworks is now a largely barren site.
+But in its hayday it was entirely covered in a maze of buildings and slag heaps created as a by-product of the copper smelting process.

 In its prime you would have experienced the Hafod-Morfa Copperworks as a sequence of huge, incredibly noisy, and overheated industrial buildings.
 These were filled with powerful machinery and attended by an army of workers who, despite being dwarfed by the scale of the enterprise, were nonetheless vital to the copper-making process.